OmarCloud20/CDKTF-Tutorial/README.md

-## Step 4: Learn How to Use Construct Hub and AWS Provider Submodules
+## Step 4: Learn How to use Construct Hub and AWS Provider Submodules

 Prior to digging into the AWS provider, let's first understand most commonly used terms in the CDKTF documentation:

 1. Submodules is a collection of related resources.
 For example, the `s3.S3Bucket` construct is part of the `s3` submodule.
 The `s3.S3Bucket` construct creates an S3 bucket.
 The `s3` submodule contains other constructs such as `s3.S3BucketPolicy`, `s3.S3BucketAcl`, `s3.S3BucketObject`, etc.

 2. [Construct](https://developer.hashicorp.com/terraform/cdktf/concepts/constructs) is another important term to understand.
 A construct is a class that represents a Terraform resource, data source, or provider.
-The `s3` submodule contains constructs that represent S3 constructs, classes and struts.
+The `s3` submodule contains classes that represent S3 constructs, classes and structs.

 3. Stack is a collection of constructs.
 The `MyStack` class in the `main.py` file is a stack.
-The `MyStack` class contains constructs that represent S3 constructs, classes and struts.
+The `MyStack` class in the `main.py` file is a stack.
+The `MyStack` class contains constructs that represent e.g. Terraform resources, data sources, and providers.

 ---

 ### Scenario 1: S3 Bucket

-Let's say we would like to create an S3 but we don't know which construct to use.
-Let's head to the Python [Construct hub](https://constructs.dev/packages/@cdktf/provider-aws/v/9.0.33?lang=python) for the AWS provider and follow the steps below:
+Let's say we would like to create an S3 bucket but we don't know which construct to use.
+Let's head to the Python [Construct Hub](https://constructs.dev/packages/@cdktf/provider-aws/v/9.0.33?lang=python) for the AWS provider and follow the steps below:

 1. From the left hand side and under **Documentation**, click on **Choose Submodule**.
 2. In the search box, type in **s3** and then click on the result, which is **s3**.
-3. Under **Submodule:s3**, you will see a list of **Constructs** and **Struts**.
+3. Under **Submodule:s3**, you will see a list of **Constructs** and **Structs**.
 Click on **S3Bucket**
-4. To create an S3 bucket, you will import the **s3** class as shown under `Initializers`.
+4. To create an S3 bucket, you will import the **s3** submodule as shown under `Initializers`.
 5. The construct to use is `s3.S3Bucket`.
 6. We need to find the required configurations for the `s3.S3Bucket` construct.
 Scan the page and look for configurations marked `Required`.
 In this case, S3 bucket does not have any required configuration, not even a name.
 If you leave the name argument empty, the S3 bucket will be created with a random name.
 We can specify a name for the S3 bucket and other configurations, but this is not required.